Skip to content

 Master checklist for new business owners

-When you took up the title of “business owner”, you simultaneously agreed to an annual set of financial and legal obligations.
+When you take up the title of “business owner”, you simultaneously agree to an annual set of financial and legal obligations.

 Read on and learn what’s needed to keep the tax office happy – along with any employees or additional shareholders of yours.
 Below are the procedures you need to be on top of.*